-- 1. Press MENU > BANK 1 > DELETE - 2.
-Use the Bank knob to select the bank that the custom control you want to delete is stored on, or select the bank button directly. - 3.
-Use the CC knob to select the custom control that you want to delete, or select the custom control on the bus directly. - 4.
-Press the Func knob. - 5.
+- Press MENU > BANK 1 > DELETE Click Navigation Menu > Custom Control > Editor (Beta). - 2.
+Use the Bank knob to select the bank that the custom control you want to delete is stored on, or select the bank button directly.
+Click Bank X to select the bank that the custom control you want to delete is on. - 3.
+Use the CC knob to select the custom control that you want to delete, or select the custom control on the bus directly.
+Click the custom control button that you want to delete. - 4.
+Press the Func knob.
+Click Delete. - 5.
 Press the Confrm knob to delete the custom control.
+Click Delete to delete the custom control.